88lexd/lexd-solutions/aws-wordpress/3-app-configuration/tls-cert-monitor/README.md

 If a certificate is coming to expire, it will send out an email notification.

+More details about this script can be found on my blog: https://lexdsolutions.com/2021/10/get-notified-when-your-tls-ssl-certificate-is-expiring-in-kubernetes/

 ## How to Deploy
 Prod
 ```